-We will issue an annual Sustainability Report from 2021 onwards and other materials will accompany this in the relevant section of the website.
+We issue an annual Sustainability Report in which we provide an update on progress against our sustainability priorities, with other materials accompanying this in the relevant section of the website.

 Review

 We will review this Responsible Investment Policy on an annual basis and update as necessary to ensure the policy remains valid and aligned with business strategy.